Fittiboy/bitcoin-on-twitch/README.md

 # NOT YET FUNCTIONAL!
 I WILL REMOVE THIS TEXT ONCE MY EXTENSION IS MERGED IN LNBITS!
 THE GUIDE WILL THEN WORK!
+You can go to the [temp branch](https://github.com/Fittiboy/bitcoin-on-twitch/tree/temp) to test it thought!

 # The system in action (outdated process, will update once extension is added to LNbits)
 Check out [how seamlessly the project works](https://twitter.com/Fittiboy/status/1399753700445507590)!

+# Need help?
+If you have truly no idea how to do any of this, or you're having problems:
+fitti@btctwt.ch or (very cheap) [paid Bitcoin priority DMs](https://fitti.io/dm) (remember to include information for me to contact you back).

 ## Support the project
 You can tip me with some sats [here](https://fitti.io/tips)!